SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Real-Number-Types.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that converts British pounds to US dollars formatted to 3rd decimal point.
+Write a program that converts British pounds to US dollars.
+The result should be formatted to 2 decimal places.

-1 British Pound = 1.31 Dollars
+Assume that **1 British Pound = 1.31 Dollars**.

 ## Examples
 | **Input** | **Output** |